-It’s a holiday week and the office is buzzing with talks of celebration, but there are still a few days left when actual work needs to get done.
+It’s holiday season and the office is buzzing with talks of celebration, but there is still a mile high to do list of actual work needs to get done.
 It can be hard, but the key to staying focused before a holiday vacation is to set goals for yourself.

 PLAN AHEAD AND MAKE YOURSELF A CHECKLIST

 One of the best motivators is being able to check something off your list.
 Every type A person knows how good this feels, and this small accomplishment can help you stay focused before vacation.
 Creating a checklist of everything that needs to get done before the holiday creates accountability, and also gives you a list of small successes which you can check off one at a time.
 Instead of creating one looming requirement, break it up into more accessible goals.

 For instance, if you need to create a report, perhaps break it up into 3 parts: 1) Gather data for report, 2) Create intro, and 3) Plug in data and write the body of the report.

 Did you get through a good chunk of your tasks for the day before lunch?
 Go out and treat yourself to a hot cup of coffee or something sweet.
 Allowing yourself to indulge a bit will give you a break from office stress and help clear your head, giving you the ability to come back feeling refreshed and ready to work.

 A recent study shows that employees who take short, frequent breaks during the workday have more stamina.
 It’s much harder to work for a long period of time than to give your body and mind a quick break.
 Something as simple as taking a walk around the office or enjoying a cup of coffee or tea will give you time to recharge.

 SET A TIME TO OFFICIALLY CHECK INTO VACATION MODE